How much should I spend on groceries to stay on budget?

 3. Look for grocery store specials and use coupons

 Search for what’s on sale for the week and capitalize on the discounts.
-You may have to adjust your meal plan to buy the sale items, but it could save you money.
+You may have to adjust your meal plan to buy the sale items, but being flexible could save you money.
 For example, imagine you planned a chili night and want to buy ground beef, but you find chicken on sale for nearly half the price.
 In that case, you might want to adjust your chili recipe to include chicken instead of beef.

 4. Take advantage of sales on staples with a long shelf-life

 This is a twist on the tip above.
-Look especially hard for sales on canned goods and frozen food items so you can stock up (if you have space) when they’re cheapest.
+Look especially hard for sales on canned food and frozen food items so you can stock up (if you have space) when they’re cheapest.
 Make sure to incorporate the item into your meal plan over the next few weeks, though, so you don’t end up filling your pantry and freezer with goods you won’t ever eat.

 5. Be flexible and think seasonal